open-contracting-extensions/eforms/docs/mapping.md

 - [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
 - For each `<efac:SelectionCriteria>`, add or update a corresponding `SelectionCriterion` object in the lot's `.selectionCriteria.criteria`.
-- Identify the equivalent code in the [selection criterion mapping table](codelists/selection-criterion) and map to the criterion's `.type`.
+- Identify the equivalent code in the [selection criterion mapping table](codelists/selection-criterion), and set it as the criterion's `.type`.

 ```xml
 <efac:SelectionCriteria>